IbrahimTanyalcin/LEXICON/readme.md

 - You can synchronize some of the modules with each other allowing you to build complex applications.
 - Dependencies ?
 D3 and good old vanilla 'Rex' ES5.
 What else ?
 NONE.
 - Instances have their methods privately.
 I rarely use the prototype.
 JS engines are changing fast.
 At the time I started lexicon, access to private methods were faster.
 So as a result:
-    - current libraries are not the most memory efficient but they should be fast.
+    - current libraries are not the most memory efficient but they should be fast.(And it is *very very very* unlikely that the bottle neck will be the extra few bytes from methods of multiple instances.
+Probably it will be your beloved DOM nodes, as always.)
 	- I might rewrite a more prototype reliant version depending on the JS engines (chrome especially)

 ## Usage